malemi/cold-start-recommender/README.rst

 Cold Start Recommender (CSRec) is an easy to set up, fast, greedy recommender.

-We developed because we could not find any recommender we could use for providing recommendations to a project with the following
+We developed it because we needed a recommender with the following
 characteristics:

 * Cold.
-No previous data on Items nor Users available.
+No previous data on Items or Users available.
 This means we could not cluster Users in any way (sex, age etc), nor use any content-related information to start with content-based recommendations